SovereignCloudStack/standards/Standards/scs-0004-w1-achieving-certification-implementation.md

 ## Process overview

 The *SCS-compatible* Certification for Operators is a technical certification:
-The Operator needs to fulfill technical requirements, such as providing certain APIs and guaranteeing certain platform behavior in order to be certifiable.
+The operator needs to fulfill technical requirements, such as providing certain APIs and guaranteeing certain platform behavior in order to be certifiable.

 These requirements are meant to provide guarantees to their customers, allowing